Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 ![image-20240320091854740](./res/Cloud%20Native%20Application/image-20240320091854740.png)

 The same mechanism of queue load-leveling can be used to enable elasticity, by scaling up or down the instances based on the amount of messages in the queue, or how quick the queue fill up.

+Instead of having a fixed amount of services available, we can also automatically scale the amount of services according to the size of the message queue.

 ### Event Sourcing